Gluten-free & vegan festive quinoa squash nut roast with almonds, pistachios and pomegranate.

 I am a complete newbie when it comes to making nut roast and this Quinoa Squash Nut Roast is my first one.

 I’ve kept the core ingredients, but changed the seasoning and added some of my favorite herbs.
 And oh my, it’s so not disappointing, the flavors are amazing, all of the ingredients are so festive and it looks fabulous topped with some pistachios and pomegranate.

 The nut roast does take a good couple of hours to make, but it’s not at all difficult.
 Once you prepare all of the ingredients, it’s a matter of mixing everything together and popping it into the oven for about 45 minutes.
 This recipe fits perfectly into 10″ x 4½” loaf tin, try to get one close to this size if possible, so it’s easy to flip over once baked.

 One thing that I’m changing about my original recipe is cooking quinoa slightly more.
 I’ve made really fluffy quinoa, but I think more sticky quinoa would work better in this recipe to ensure it holds well together when being sliced.
 If you don’t like chestnuts, I think they could be easily replaced by mushrooms if you prefer.
-I’ve used one small Hokkaido squash in this recipe, because of the flavour and rich orange color that comes through really nicely.
+I’ve used one small Hokkaido squash in this recipe, because of the flavor and rich orange color that comes through really nicely.
 Hope you like it:)

 - 3 cups squash, chopped into small pieces (400 grams)